MicrosoftDocs/sql-docs/docs/2014/database-engine/search-documents-using-results-lists.md

 ms.assetid: 275e1b6c-fbd0-4408-af77-35903f90657c
 caps.latest.revision: 21
 author: "craigg-msft"
-ms.author: "rickbyh"
+ms.author: "craigg"
 manager: "jhubbard"
 ---
 # Search Documents Using Results Lists
-  Using the **Find and Replace** dialog box, you can search and replace text in all files in a project or solution or in a file system folder, even when they are not open in [!INCLUDE[ssManStudioFull](../../includes/ssmanstudiofull-md.md)].
+  Using the **Find and Replace** dialog box, you can search and replace text in all files in a project or solution or in a file system folder, even when they are not open in [!INCLUDE[ssManStudioFull](../includes/ssmanstudiofull-md.md)].
 Matches from searches that were performed with the **Find and Replace** dialog box appear in the Find Results 1 and Find Results 2 windows, which allows you to view the exact text from the line containing the match.

 ### To search in multiple files